d99kris/nchat/README.md

 ### attachment_send_type

-Specifies whether to detect file type (audio, video, image, document) and send attachments as those types, instead of sending all attachments as document type (which typically leaves original file content intact).
+Specifies how attachments are sent:

+    0 = send all attachments as document type (typically preserves file content) 1 = detect file type (audio, video, image, document) and send as that type <- default 2 = like 1, but when sending just a file (no text or quote), webp files are sent as stickers and mp4/m4v files as borderless auto-playing "GIFs"

 ### attachment_prefetch